bracesoftware/PawnScript/README.md

 <br></br>

 ## Introduction
-:computer: ¤ PawnScript is a small interpreted language written in Pawn and thus it is its extension (similar to C/C++ or Java/JavaScript).
+:computer: ¤ PawnScript is a small interpreted semi-statically-typed object-oriented (and really memory-consuming) language written in Pawn and thus it is its extension (similar to C/C++ or Java/JavaScript).
 It is designed with the role of enabling modification of the gamemode code on the server during run-time.
 It contains various features and things that aren't even introduced into Pawn itself.
 PawnScript has a very complex syntax which makes it very hard to learn but also fragile to small mistakes.

 > :paperclip: It is made purely for fun and with an intention to learn more about Pawn itself, thus PawnScript should not be taken as a serious language.
 However, the language itself is still impressive considering it is written in Pawn.